veganaize/make-it-so/README.md

 Do you want to make MakeItSo even better?
 -----------------------------------------

-I am no longer actively enhancing MakeItSo.
-If you want to become a contributor or the 'owner' of this project, please mail me at richard_s_shepherd{at}yahoo.co.uk.
+If you want to contribute to this project, please fork & submit a pull request.
+Richard S. Shepherd is no longer actively enhancing MakeItSo.

 Details and links